dansmith65/FileMaker-EasySync/README.md

 Password: [blank]
 Privilege Set: Full Access
 Note: Hold down the option (or alt) key when opening the file to bypass the default account.

-## Configuring the EasySync Demo Database

-In order to sync with your copy of the hosted demo database, you need to configure the mobile database so that the "Hosted_Database" external data source points to your FileMaker Server. ( File > Manage > External Data Sources )

-Then see the Documentation page on the EasySync Web site ( http://fmeasysync.com ) for information on how to wire up a few of the remote scripts that are called in the mobile database.

-## Wiring up EasySync to Your Own Solution

-Interested in using EasySync in your own FileMaker-based solution?
-You’ll find detailed instructions in the Documentation area of the EasySync Web site, located at: http://fmeasysync.com/docs/

-## EasyDeploy Information

-For details on how to demo and use EasyDeploy in your own solution, please see the Documentation area of the [EasySync Web site](http://fmeasysync.com).

-## Support

-For technical support, please visit our [forum on FMForums](http://fmforums.com/forum/forum/194-fm-easysync/) or [Consultants Directory](http://timdietrich.me/fmeasyconsultants/).